apexcharts/vue-apexcharts/README.md

   data: [40, 55, 65, 11, 23, 44, 54, 33]
 }])
 ```
+In the above method, `vuechart-example` is the ID of chart, `updateSeries` is the name of the method you want to call and the third parameter is the new Series you want to update.

 More info on the `.exec()` method can be found <a href="https://apexcharts.com/docs/methods/#exec">here</a>

-All other methods of ApexCharts can be called this way
+All other methods of ApexCharts can be called the same way.

 ## What's included